lee-orr/dexterous_developer/docs/src/reloadables.md

 }
 ```

-Then, you can register it using `.insert_replacable_resource<ReplacableResource>()`.
+Then, you can register it using `.insert_replacable_resource::<ReplacableResource>()`.
 This will cause the resource to be serialized before the library is reloaded, and replaced with a new version after reload.
 Since serialization is done using msgpack, it should be able to cope with adding new fields or removing old ones - but keep in mind the way serde handles that kind of stuff.

 ## Replacable Components

-The last type of reloadable are replacable components.
+You can also set up replacable components.
 These function like replacable resources, but involve replacing components on various entities.
 Here you implement the `ReplacableComponent` trait:

 ```rust
 #[derive(Component, Serialize, Deserialize, Default)]